almostJohn/ordinal/README.md

 # ordinal

-Formats the number and return with an extension.
+Formats the number and return in ordinal type.

 ### Parameters